KC-qut/Sports_Tournament_Scheduler/README.md

   `MatchForm.jsx`'s participants prop) was updated for the new `{ user, status }` shape — accepted counts for capacity, status badges on the participant's own joined-tournaments views.
-- **`backend/scripts/fixParticipants.js` flipped direction again**: since
-  the schema now targets `{ user, status, joinedAt }`, the script normalizes the opposite way from the previous pass — any flat ObjectId left over from the simpler join model is wrapped as `{ user: id, status: 'Accepted' }` (being in that old array meant an already-confirmed registration).
-  Already-correct subdocuments and missing/null are handled as before.
-Run it again (`npm run fix:participants`) if you have tournaments predating this change.

 ## Setup